 American Tudor Revival

-This type of Tudor house is like the cool, modern cousins of the original English Tudor style house.
+This type of house is like the cool, modern cousins of the original English Tudor style house.
 They retain many of the same features like half-timbering and steeply pitched roofs, but are often updated with modern amenities like garages and updated kitchens.
 They’re perfect for those who want the charm of a Tudor home with the convenience of modern living.

 5 Features to Look for in American Tudor Revival house: